-1. Drill in the rudiments of vocal music.
+- Course 1.
+Drill in the rudiments of vocal music.
 Open to members of all the classes.
-Tuesday at 5 p. m.
-Mr. E. H. Boer, instructor.

-2. Chorus work.
+Tuesday at 7 p. m.
+Mr. E. H. Boer, instructor. - Course 2.
+Chorus work.
 The study of some cantata.
 Open only to more advanced students of all classes.
-Friday at 5 p. m.
+Tuesday, at 8 p. m.
 Mr. E. H. Boer, instructor.
 No credit is given for these courses.

 HISTORY.

-PROFESSORS KUIPER AND J. BROENE,
+PROFESSOR I. BROENE.

-1. The history of Europe since Louis XIV.
+- Course 1.
+The history of Europe since Louis XIV.
 Special stress is placed upon the French Revolution in its inception, course, and results.
-Text: Robinson and Beard's The Development of Modern Europe.
+Text: Robinson and Reed's The Development of Modern Europe.
 Informal lectures.
 Collateral reading.
 Three times a week.
-Prof. J. Broene.

-2. History of the Netherlands.
+Given in 1908-1909. - Course 2.
+History of the Netherlands.
 This course aims to give a survey of Dutch History from earliest times to the present day.
 This is a valuable course, in that it shows the rich contributions of Holland to the world's civilization, and particularly the influence of Holland upon the formation of American institutions.
-Text: De Jong's Geschiedenis des Vaderlands.
+Text: DeJong's Geschiedenis des Vaderlands.
 Twice a week.
-Prof. Kuiper.
+To be given in 1909-1910.